dustdustinthewind/IntralismQoLMod/README.md

 ### Misc
 - Intralism now compresses textures pulled from images.
 No more needing 30 gigs of ram to play an image sequencce storyboard.
 This does increase loading times.
+-
+### Working on
+- Test Map from current time
+- Add Shift key modifier to BPM scroll to scroll faster.

 ### Bugs To Squash (mod bugs on top, vanilla bugs on bottom)
 - Maps with multiple BPMs listed are not properly supported by the mod yet.
 You can hang Intralism into a crash, and overwrite your listed BPMs when you save if you're not careful!
 Workaround: Be mindful of the BPM tool and your description and the bullshit this mod has right now.